I3N0dWZm/I3N0dWZm.github.io/WindowsServer/Extending_AD_Attributes.md

 I was asked if its possible to add addtional computer information to active directory computer objects, such as bios, cpu, processor, memory amount, serial number etc in a automated way.

+Per attribute/field could be added in this way.

 This takes 4 stages:
 1. Create the new item to the schemas attributes.
 2. Add the attribute to the computer class.